DOM & Browser API Mocking

 Garbage Collection & Cleanup Routines:

-- Force mock registry cleanup in
+- Reset mock registries in

 Advanced Implementation: Real-Time Communication Mocks